 The total cost for the minimum-sized lot was $185,000.
 So, if the legal right to build a house was $150,000, that means the land only costs $35,000.
 Our laws are so screwed up that they dominate the price of land.

 How can we change our laws to lower the price of “the right to build a house” and make housing affordable in Austin?

-First, Austin should eliminate the Obviously, this is the smallest amount of land allowed for a lot.
-Non-obviously, it affects whether a lot can be split and limits the density of housing in a neighborhood..
+First, Austin should eliminate the minimum lot size.
 A minimum lot size limits the amount of “right to build a house” per acre of land.
 The minimum lot size also forces home buyers to buy more of expensive land than they may want, driving up their costs.